astra-vision/rain-rendering/README.md

 Here, we gather the direct links to download required data to generate rain on popular datasets.

+⚠️ **Note 2024-06-18**: Servers are down, because Inria is moving to a new location.
+They should be back on early July.

 | Data          | Kitti (Object detection)         | Kitti (Raw data)         | Cityscapes  | nuScenes |
 | ------------- | :-----------: | :-----------: | :---------: | :------: |